Nitryl azide

 Nitryl azide (tetranitrogen dioxide) is an inorganic compound with the chemical formula N3\sNO2|auto=1.
 It is an unstable nitrogen oxide consisting of a covalent nitrogen–nitrogen bond between a nitro group and an azide group.
 It has been detected by infrared spectroscopy as a short-lived product of the reaction between sodium azide and nitronium hexafluoroantimonate:

+It is also the product of nitryl chloride and silver azide.

-The compound quickly decomposes to form nitrous oxide.
+The compound quickly decomposes to form two nitrous oxide molecules.
 Calculations suggest that this process occurs via an oxatetrazole oxide intermediate: